rocky-linux/wiki.rockylinux.org/docs/guidelines/bug_tracker_guidelines.md

   issues, bugs, and problems with the packages and software that is provided in Rocky Linux.
 Tickets opened that are asking for support on the operating system or software will be closed.
-You are encouraged to go to our subreddit, Freenode IRC channel (#rockylinux), mattermost, or our forums.
+You are encouraged to go to our subreddit, Libera IRC channel (#rockylinux), mattermost, or our forums.

 ## Expectations